University of Wisconsin-Oshkosh

 Additional Program Features

-- Clinical Rotations: Diverse clinical placements offer hands-on training in anesthesia care across various populations and procedures.
-Clinical sites represent various anesthesia care delivery models, facility settings, and include urban and rural locations.
+- Clinical Rotations: Diverse clinical placements provide hands-on training in anesthesia care across a wide range of patient populations and procedures.
+Clinical sites represent multiple anesthesia care delivery models and include both urban and rural settings.

-- Simulation Training: State-of-the-art facilities prepare students for real-world clinical challenges.
+- Simulation Training: State-of-the-art simulation facilities prepare students for complex clinical scenarios.

 - Leadership Development: The curriculum integrates healthcare policy, ethics, and leadership training to prepare graduates for advanced practice roles.